pusher/atom-pair/BlogPost.md

 ##Free And Open For Everyone

 Currently, you are given default Pusher credentials when you install the package, so that you can get started with as less friction as possible.
 But for security purposes, we encourage you to [create a free account]() and enter your own app key and app secret by going to `AtomPair: Set configuration keys` in the command palette.
-A Sandbox plan should be more than enough for your pairing sessions.
+A free Sandbox plan should be more than enough for your pairing sessions.

 ###Contributing